SilentWoof/Powershell_Scripts/README.md

 ---

+### 3. 💾 Drive Mappings Utility

+📄 File: drive_mappings.ps1
+🎯 Purpose: Ensures network drives are mounted to the correct letters and paths, remapping only when necessary.

+#### 🔧 Features

+- ✅ Defines a set of desired drive-to-path mappings (M, O, Q, S, U, Y)
+- 🔍 Checks each drive individually for correctness
+- ❌ Unmounts drives that are incorrectly mapped
+- ➕ Mounts missing drives in the correct order
+- 🖥️ Displays clear, color-coded status messages during execution
+- ⏱️ Auto-closes the PowerShell window after 5 seconds if execution completes successfully

+#### 🚀 How to Run

+Save the script as `drive_mappings.ps1` and run it with:

+powershell.exe -ExecutionPolicy Bypass -File "C:\Scripts\drive_mappings.ps1"

+Alternatively, create a `.bat` launcher for convenience:

+@echo off
+set scriptPath=%USERPROFILE%\Powershell_Scripts\drive_mappings.ps1
+powershell -Command "Start-Process powershell -ArgumentList '-ExecutionPolicy Bypass -File \"%scriptPath%\"' -Verb RunAs"

+📌 Place the `.bat` file in your **Startup** folder (`shell:startup`) or schedule it via **Task Scheduler** to run automatically at login.

+---

 ## 🧰 Notes

 - 🪟 All scripts are designed to run on Windows 11 with administrative privileges
 - 🧾 Scripts are documented with inline comments for clarity and customization
-- 🧭 The `.bat` launcher for the Ethernet recovery script is referenced for convenience but not included in the repository
+- 🧭 The `.bat` launcher for certain scripts is referenced for convenience but not included in the repository

 ---